acend/helm-basics-training/content/en/docs/03.0/_index.md

 ```

 This is e.g. equivalent to `>= 3.5.7, < 3.6.0`
-Check [this SemVer readme chapter](https://github.com/Masterminds/semver#checking-version-constraints) for more information about version ranges.
+Check [this SemVer readme chapter](https://github.com/Masterminds/semver#checking-version-constraints) for more information on version ranges.

 {{% alert title="Note" color="primary" %}}
 For more details on how to manage **dependencies**, check out the [Helm Dependencies Documentation](https://helm.sh/docs/chart_best_practices/dependencies/).
 {{% /alert %}}

-Subcharts are an alternative way to define dependencies within a chart: A chart may contain (inside of its `charts/` directory) another chart upon which it depends.
+Subcharts are an alternative way to define dependencies within a chart: A chart may contain another chart (inside of its `charts/` directory) upon which it depends.
 As a result, when installing the chart, it will install all of its dependencies from the `charts/` directory.

 We are now going to deploy the application in a specific version (which is not the latest release on purpose).
 Also note that we define our custom `values.yaml` file with the `-f` parameter: